All Products

 • ECS instances on Alibaba Cloud that do not have cloud-init installed

-Step 1: Check whether to install or upgrade cloud-init
+Step 1: Check the cloud-init version

 1. Log on to the source server.

-2. Run the following command to check whether cloud-init is installed.
+2. Check whether cloud-init is installed.

 CentOS series